secnec/LLM-Log-Explainer-project/README.md

 ### Evaluation of the LLM-generated Labels

+The LLM-generated labels were evaluated using a test dataset of 406 labeled log lines from the [learning-representations-on-logs-for-aiops](https://github.com/Pranjal-Gupta2/learning-representations-on-logs-for-aiops) repository.
+The evaluation assessed:

+- **Overall Accuracy**: 87.71%
+- **Precision**: 90.99%
+- **Recall**: 87.71%
+- **F1 Score**: 88.33%

+Performance varied across different anomaly categories:
+- **IO**: Highest performance with 97.67% F1 score, perfect recall and 95.45% precision
+- **Other**: Strong performance with 91.42% F1 score (largest category with 303 instances)
+- **Application**: Good performance with 83.02% F1 score
+- **Memory**: Perfect recall but moderate precision, resulting in 75.00% F1 score
+- **Authentication**: Perfect recall with lower precision, 72.73% F1 score
+- **Network**: Perfect recall but lower precision at 57.35%, resulting in 72.90% F1 score
+- **Device**: Challenges with this rare category (only 2 instances), with 0% detection rate

+The evaluation was completed in 468.16 seconds for 407 predictions.
 ## 📬 Contact

 For questions or collaborations, feel free to open an issue or reach out.